djelovic/Iftm.ComputedProperties/README.md

     public TaskModel<int> B => _b.Eval(this, ref _lastB);
 }
 ```
 Please note that the computation of _b reads the value of the property A and passes it to the AsyncFunction as an argument.
-This is necessary as
+This is necessary as the AsyncFunction will execute asynchronously so it would be impossible to determine the dependency chain if it read the properties of our object directly.

 ## Performance